knpuniversity/php-beginner-series/knpu/episode3/how-to-speak-database.rst

 ---------------------------------

-If we give it the IP address to the server where the database software is running, it'll let us write queries that and send those to it.
+If we give it the IP address to the server where the database software is running, it'll let us write queries and send those to it.
 Instead of typing this all into an address bar, we do it like this:

 .. code-block:: bash